About The Trip:

 DWC Team Leader:

-Following that, I volunteered on trips to Guatemala and Peru, and was team leader for trips to Cambodia, India and Kenya.
+Following that, I volunteered on trips to Guatemala and Peru, and was team leader for trips to Cambodia, India, Sri Lanka, Peru, The Philippines and Kenya.
 Each country is so different and each project is so meaningful!

 I’m a social worker by vocation and community development is my passion.
 I’m continually impressed by the projects that are developed by the in-country host partners in conjunction with DWC.
 They are always done with the input and empowerment of the people who live there.
 We come as volunteers to work alongside with them and leave much richer and more compassionate for the experience.
 It is an action of service and an act of global caring.

 I’m delighted to have the opportunity to travel with you and to experience the beautiful, emotional, fun-filled – life changing – world of international volunteering.

 Got questions?
 Email us at email@example.com.